 Khayalethu Township is also home to a Rastafarian community in a section called Judah Square.

 Khayalethu, the township that lies cheek-by-jowl with the Garden Route town of Knysna is a tumbled jumble of wooden shacks that are easy on the eye but hard to live in.

 That's why, as your guide takes you through this large and colourful settlement, you'll come across swathes of recently built, modern houses beginning to replace the higgledy-piggledy timber dwellings of old.

-Looking down from your lookout point in Khayalethu at the upmarket Lagoon developments, you will see why they call Knysna the playground of the rich.
+Looking down from your lookout point in Khayalethu at the upmarket lagoon developments, you will see why they call Knysna the playground of the rich.
 And if you follow the journals of 18th Century naturalist Francois le Vaillant, you will know this is where adventurers sat around large fires and cooked exotic dishes like elephant foot for breakfast.

 Penny Mainwaring and Ella Mhlalu are the people behind Emzini Tours.
 They met at the local Baptist church, hit it off as friends and then formed a business partnership.
-Penny markets, Ella guides and between them they are raising funds for a soup kitchen and a safe house for abused women and children.
+Penny markets, Ella guides and between them they raise funds for a soup kitchen and a safe house for abused women and children.

 Travel tips & Planning info